 Clarified butter is used to make medicated ghee, and some herbs are added to it.
 During the preparation phase, the herbs are chosen based on the therapy and cure.
 We warm the clarified butter and herb mixture at a low temperature.
 After the liquid has evaporated, the solid residue is separated, and medicated ghee is kept in a clean mason or jar.

-Benefits of Cow Ghee in Ayurveda
+Benefits of Cow Ghee

 According to Charak Samhita, one of the oldest and most renowned classical literature on medicine, ghee acts as a miraculous tonic to boost our defence mechanisms and general wellness.